OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:115

-> Leave me, you evildoers,
+> Depart from me, you evildoers,
-> So that I may comply with the commandments of my God.
+> So that I may observe the commandments of my God.

 ## Psalm 119:116